jupyter-server/gateway_provisioners/docs/source/developers/kernel-launcher.md

 this, the connection information, including the communication port, is encrypted using AES encryption and a 16-byte key.
 The AES key is then encrypted using the public key specified in the `public_key` parameter.
-These two fields (the AES-encrypted payload and the public-key-encrypted AES key) are then included into a JSON structure that also include the launcher's version information and base64 encoded.
+These two fields (the AES-encrypted payload and the public-key-encrypted AES key) are then included into a JSON structure that also include the launcher's version information and base64-encoded.
 Here's such an example from the [Python (and R) kernel launchers](https://github.com/jupyter-server/gateway_provisioners/blob/main/gateway_provisioners/kernel-launchers/shared/scripts/server_listener.py#L77-L100).

 The payload is then [sent back on a socket](https://github.com/jupyter-server/gateway_provisioners/blob/9de8af8a361aa779f8eb4d10585c0d917bb3731f/gateway_provisioners/kernel-launchers/shared/scripts/server_listener.py#L102-L139)